taitruong/software-developer.org/_posts/2017-11-17-blog-site-setup-using-github-pages-and-jekyll-theme.md

 title: Setting up a Blog Site using GitHub Pages and a Jekyll Theme
 date: 2017-11-17 01:18
 excerpt: "A step-by-step guide for installing a blog site using git, GitHub, and Markdown."
-tags: [GitHubPages, Jekyll, Themes, GitHub, git, DocsLikeCode, DocsAsCode, ContentAsCode, Emoji, plugin, installation]
+tags: [GitHubPages, Jekyll, Themes, GitHub, git, DocsLikeCode, DocsAsCode, ContentAsCode, Emoji, plugin, installation, FrontMatter,]
 comments: true
 ---
 # Motivation